Carole King: Acting roles

 King has appeared occasionally in acting roles.
 One of her earliest was in 1975 when she was the speaking and singing voice of the title character in Really Rosie, an animated TV special based on the works of Maurice Sendak.
 Also in 1975, she appeared (credited under her married name, Carole Larkey) on The Mary Tyler Moore Show in the episode "Anyone Who Hates Kids and Dogs".
 In 1984, she starred alongside Tatum O'Neal, Hoyt Axton, Alex Karras, and John Lithgow in the Faerie Tale Theatre episode Goldilocks and the Three Bears.
 She later made three appearances as guest star on the TV series Gilmore Girls as Sophie, the owner of the Stars Hollow music store.
 King's song "Where You Lead (I Will Follow)" was also the theme song to the series, in a version sung with her daughter Louise.
 She reprised the role in the 2016 Gilmore Girls Netflix revival, Gilmore Girls: A Year in the Life.
 King also appeared as Mrs. Johnstone as a replacement in the original Broadway production of Blood Brothers.

 Personal life and family

-King has been married four times: Gerry Goffin, Charles Larkey, Rick Evers, and Rick Sorenson.
-In her 2012 memoir, King wrote Evers physically abused her on a regular basis.
+King has been married four times: to Gerry Goffin, Charles Larkey, Rick Evers, and Rick Sorenson.
+In her 2012 memoir, King wrote that Evers physically abused her on a regular basis.
 Evers died of a cocaine overdose days after they separated in 1978.

 Her children are musicians Louise Goffin and Sherry Goffin Kondor, artist Molly Larkey, and Levi Larkey.

-As of November 2018, King lives in Idaho.
+As of November 2018, King lived in Idaho.